So Much Can Happen, In Paris, In A Day…

 Her ex-travel buddy looked up at her and grimaced.

 “He told me he has no room.
 All the dorms are full.
-I am going to another hostel but I called my friend and now I am waiting.”
+I am going to another hostel.
+I called my friend and now I am waiting.”

 “Right.
 Thanks,” she said.

-A man’s voice echoed across the street outside and Julie found herself hoping it would be Eric.
+Julie checked her watch but didn’t see the time.
+She wasn’t sure what to do.
+She hadn’t encountered a full hostel before.
+A man’s voice echoed across the square outside and Julie found herself hoping it would be Eric.
+Her inner voice began to mock again.
 Annoyed at herself for being such a cliché, she turned to see a group of men walking towards the hostel.
 They were all tall, blonde and wearing various rock band t-shirts.

-One of the group popped his head in the door.
+“Anders?” one of them called.
 He looked like Kevin Costner in Dances with Wolves.
 Anders jumped up and grabbed his pack, bolting through the door as the group crowded around.
-There was a lot of hand-shaking and shouting.
+There was a lot of handshaking and shouting.
 They were clearly overjoyed to see their friend.
 The group seemed to fill the tiny street as they took turns shaking hands with Anders.
 It was nice to finally put a name to a face.

 Thanks, bye, Anders.
 Have a nice life.

-Julie smiled at her own sarcasm and watch them walk back towards the stairs they had taken with Eric.
+Julie smiled at her own sarcasm.
+If she could have high-fived her inner-voice she would have.
+She turned in the faded, yellow seat and watched Anders and his friends walk back towards the stairs she had taken with Eric.

-Not one person over the course of her three-week holiday, from Athens to Paris, had shown her the slightest interest.
+Not one person over the course of her three-week holiday, from London to Athens and back to Paris, had shown her the slightest interest.
 At times, it was almost as if she was invisible.
-Now, here was a handsome French man, with his own café, showing a lot of interest.
-Nothing like this had ever happened before.
-There has to be something wrong with him.
+Now, here was a man, with his own café, showing a lot of interest.
+A handsome man, her inner voice pointed out.
+She had no precedent for this.
+Nothing like this had ever happened to her before.
+There has to be something wrong with him, she decided.
 Definitely a serial killer.
-He was wearing a red leather jacket in the middle of Summer after all.
+He was wearing a red leather jacket in the middle of summer after all.

-Julie’s sister, Jane, was always telling her that all foreign guys are perverts and there was only a small step down from a pervert to a serial killer.
+Julie sat back into the chair and rested the book on her lap.
+Her sister, Jane, the real one, not the voice in her head, was always telling her that all foreign guys are perverts and there was only a small step down from pervert to serial killer.
 Julie furrowed her brow, trying to come up with another conclusion as to why Eric might have been so keen to see her again.
-She allowed herself a moment to consider that he might have actually found her attractive.
+She allowed herself a moment to consider that he might have actually found her attractive and waited for the mocking to start.
+Radio silence.
 What would Jane know anyway?
 She was twenty-five and thought a hen weekend in Blackpool the height of sophistication.

-Two girls walked through the foyer and smiled at Julie on their way out the front door, while an old couple walked hand in hand through the square, the husband pulling the shopping behind in a floral trolley.
+Two girls walked through the foyer and smiled at Julie on their way out the front door.
+She watched them go.
+An old couple walked hand in hand through the square, the husband pulling the shopping behind in a floral trolley.
 The market was finished; people were heading home for their afternoon nap.
-The city would be deserted for the next couple of hours so she really had to get her accommodation sorted or she’d be sleeping on the platform at Gare du Nord.
-This idea did not appeal one bit.
+The city would be deserted for the next couple of hours, so she really had to get her accommodation sorted or she’d be sleeping on the platform at Gare du Nord, an idea that did not appeal one bit.

+She stood and pushed her book back into her pack.
 Standing in an empty foyer wasn’t getting her anywhere.
-She was about to pick up the discarded brochure from the desk and go on her way when she noticed the man’s silhouette was once more approaching the lace-curtained window.
+She was about to pick up her discarded brochure from the desk and go on her way when she noticed the man’s silhouette was once more approaching the lace-curtained window.